|This is an unofficial version.

 |Table of Contents||Bilingual (PDF)||Regulations|

 HER MAJESTY, by and with the advice and consent of the Legislative Assembly of Manitoba, enacts as follows:

-"bettor" means a person who bets through the agency of a pari-mutuel system; (« parieur »)
+"bettor" means a person who bets on a horse race through the agency of a pari-mutuel betting system; (« parieur »)

 "Fund" means the Pari-Mutuel Levy Fund established under section 13; (« Fonds »)

 "inspector" means a person appointed or designated as an inspector under The Liquor, Gaming and Cannabis Control Act; (« inspecteur »)